HannoFlohr/hackerrank/README.md

 this folder contains all (64) solutions to the "Practice Java" segment on hackkerrank - mostly done to just dust off my java knowledge (mostly programmed in java8)

 ## python
-this folder contains solutions to the "Practice Python" segment on hackerrank (python3)
+this folder contains all (115) solutions to the "Practice Python" segment on hackerrank (python3)

 <p align="center">
 	<a href="https://www.hackerrank.com/hanno_f">